espressif/arduino-esp32/docs/source/tutorials/cdc_dfu_flash.rst

 2. Configure the USB DFU

-Now you need to set the USB DFU as default on BOOT and for flashing.
+In the next step you can set the USB DFU as default on BOOT and for flashing.

 Go to the Tools menu in the Arduino IDE and set the following options: